 Once analysts complete their review of agency budgets, they report to DBM management with any recommended changes or requests for agency comment.
 At this point, DBM management and other staff will meet internally to finalize decisions regarding an agency's budget.
-This may involve inviting agencies to meet with DBM management to discuss their request and proposed recommendations.
-In these situations, DBM will provide agencies with a copy of the DBM analysis several days in advance of their meeting.
+This may involve inviting agencies to meet with DBM management to discuss an agency's request and DBM's proposed recommendations.
+In these situations, DBM will provide agencies with a copy of the DBM analysis several days in advance of the meeting.
 After these meetings, final recommendations are sent to the Governor.